ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-02-datastructures.md

 >       (noun) waves breaking on the shore
 >     ```
 >
-> 1. Given a word, find and modify it's definition
+> 1. Given a word, find and modify its definition
 > 1. Do the same with a dictionary
 > 1. Create a subset dictionary (including definitions) of words rhyming with
 >    "arf" using either the two-`list` or the `dict` implementation